1justingilmore/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1710.md

 ## Device Guard policy changes <!-- 1355092 -->
 With the 1710 Technical Preview build, the following three changes have been made in relation to Device Guard policies:

-### Device Guard policies renamed to Windows Defender Application Control policies
+### Device Guard policies renamed to Microsoft Defender Application Control policies
-Device Guard policies have been renamed to Windows Defender Application Control policies.
+Device Guard policies have been renamed to Microsoft Defender Application Control policies.
 So, for example, the **Create Device Guard policy wizard** is now named **Create Windows Defender Application Control policy wizard**.

 ### Restart is not required to apply policies
-Starting with the Fall Creators Update for Windows version 1709, devices using the new version of Windows don't require a restart to apply the Windows Defender Application Control policies.
+Starting with the Fall Creators Update for Windows version 1709, devices using the new version of Windows don't require a restart to apply the Microsoft Defender Application Control policies.

 Restarting is the default.